ojegit/OO_Harkkatyo/README.md

 # Object oriented programming: final project

+### TBA: add scoring table here

 ### Not done:
-- save/load of statistics
+- save/load statistics
-- combat graphics
+- combat graphics (tip: use the fixed images here since they're already included in the objects)
 - collect statistics (e.g no days trained, no deaths, damage done, no exp, no kills, no times trained etc; do all of this color specific)
 - print graphs of statistics
 - restore perished lutemons